aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1468-Basic Plots II - Histogram, Bar Plot, Pie Chart.md

 ### Applications of Bar Charts

 Bar graphs are used to match things between different groups or to trace changes over time.
-Look at the bar chart below representing the most in-demand tech skills for data engineers.
+The bar chart below, for example, represents data engineers' most in-demand tech skills.